-From the profiles we see that, nationally, the average age of lecturing staff in 2010 is 39 and provincially it is 40.
-In this college it is 32 suggesting that the lecturing staff is a slightly younger than the usual norm.
+From the profiles we see that, nationally, the average age of lecturing staff in 2010 is 39; provincially it is 40, and in this college it is 39.
 These figures suggest an equitable distribution of younger and older staff across the system.
 Nationally, the average age of lecturing staff in 2002 was 42 (Powell & Hall, 2004).
 The average age of staff has therefore hovered around the 40-year mark over the past 8 years.
 This suggests that there has been a steady influx of new staff to replace ageing or retiring staff.